Jerry Springer: UK

-After a few years of his U.S. talk show being broadcast in the UK, ITV approached Springer, who temporarily co-hosted This Morning with Judy Finnigan in March 1999 and again in 2000.
+After a few years of his US talk show being aired in Springer's native United Kingdom, ITV approached Springer, who temporarily co-hosted This Morning with Judy Finnigan in March 1999 and again in 2000.
 In summer 1999, ITV made 12 episodes of the UK-based version of the series, Jerry Springer UK, filmed at the same studios as his US show.

-In September 1999, Springer made a pilot for a Letterman-style talk show for ITV called Jerry Springer on Sunday.
-The show received good reviews and ratings and a further four episodes were commissioned to be broadcast in May 2000.
-Five were actually broadcast during May and June 2000 under the name Springer.
+In September 1999, Springer made a pilot for a David Letterman-style talk show for ITV called Jerry Springer on Sunday.
+The show received good reviews and ratings; a further four episodes were commissioned to be broadcast in May 2000.
+Five were broadcast during May and June 2000 under the name Springer.

 The series was picked up by Channel 5 and renamed Late Night with Jerry Springer.
 Two series were made in 2000 and 2001 with 16 episodes.
 While working for Channel 5 In 2001, he was the host of the UK version of Greed, and a stand in host for The Wright Stuff.
-On April 16, 2006, Springer was the guest host for the opening show for the third series of The Friday Night Project for Channel 4 and guest hosted Have I Got News for You on December 12, 2008.
-In 2007, he was the host of Nothing But the Truth, the UK version of Nada más que la verdad.
+On April 16, 2006, Springer was the guest host for the third season premiere of The Friday Night Project for Channel 4 and guest hosted Have I Got News for You on December 12, 2008.
+In 2007, he signed on to host Nothing But the Truth, the UK version of Nada más que la verdad.

 Springer covered the 2016 United States presidential election for ITV's Good Morning Britain.

-In 2016, 2017 and 2018, he guest hosted three episodes of the BBC's The One Show with TV host Alex Jones.
+In 2016, 2017 and 2018, he guest hosted three episodes of the BBC One's early-evening talk show The One Show with TV host Alex Jones.